Tajmahal86/magento2-google-cloud-logging/README.md

 # magento2-google-cloud-logging

-This is a simple logging handler to view Magento2 logs in the Google Cloud Console Authentication for google logging should work out of the box on Google Compute Engine if vm is created with deault permissions
+This is a simple logging handler to view Magento2 logs in the Google Cloud Console.
+Authentication for google logging should work out of the box on Google Compute Engine if vm is created with default permissions

 Installing the Extension
 --------------------------------------------------